jo32pilot/Macro-Now/README.md

 ![](https://i.imgur.com/ykLozzY.png)

-Macro Now's GUI is written using [PyQt5](https://pypi.org/project/PyQt5/), and the recording and playback of macros is handled by [pynput](https://github.com/moses-palmer/pynput).
-Although, I have plans to refactor the macro playback code to use scan codes instead of the virtual key codes that pynput uses.
+Macro Now's GUI is written using [PyQt5](https://pypi.org/project/PyQt5/), and the recording of macros is handled by [pynput](https://github.com/moses-palmer/pynput).
+The playback of macros is mostly handled raw using `ctypes`.
+This is so we can use scan codes rather than the virtual keycodes that pynput uses.
+Although, arrow keys are still played back by pynput for reasons that don't really matter for most people.

 **Warning:** This application is far from finished.
 The base functionality of recording and playing back macros, serializing the macros to write to disc,